Blaise Pascal: Essay on Conics

 Particularly of interest to Pascal was a work of Desargues on conic sections.
 Following Desargues' thinking, the 16-year-old Pascal produced, as a means of proof, a short treatise on what was called the Mystic Hexagram, Essai pour les coniques (Essay on Conics) and sent it — his first serious work of mathematics — to Père Mersenne in Paris; it is known still today as Pascal's theorem.
-It states that if a hexagon is inscribed in a circle (or conic) then the three intersection points of opposite sides lie on a line (called the Pascal line).
+It states that if a hexagon is inscribed in a circle (or conic), then the three intersection points of opposite sides lie on a line (called the Pascal line).

 Pascal's work was so precocious that René Descartes was convinced that Pascal's father had written it.
-When assured by Mersenne that it was, indeed, the product of the son and not the father, Descartes dismissed it with a sniff: "I do not find it strange that he has offered demonstrations about conics more appropriate than those of the ancients," adding, "but other matters related to this subject can be proposed that would scarcely occur to a 16-year-old child."
+When assured by Mersenne that it was, indeed, the product of the son and not the father, Descartes replied: "I do not find it strange that he has offered demonstrations about conics more appropriate than those of the ancients," adding, "but other matters related to this subject can be proposed that would scarcely occur to a 16-year-old child."

 Leaving Paris

-In France at that time offices and positions could be—and were—bought and sold.
+In France at that time, offices and positions could be—and were—bought and sold.
 In 1631, Étienne sold his position as second president of the Cour des Aides for 65,665 livres.
 The money was invested in a government bond which provided, if not a lavish, then certainly a comfortable income which allowed the Pascal family to move to, and enjoy, Paris, but in 1638 Cardinal Richelieu, desperate for money to carry on the Thirty Years' War, defaulted on the government's bonds.
-Suddenly Étienne Pascal's worth had dropped from nearly 66,000 livres to less than 7,300.
+Suddenly, Étienne Pascal's worth had dropped from nearly 66,000 livres to less than 7,300.

-Like so many others, Étienne was eventually forced to flee Paris because of his opposition to the fiscal policies of Richelieu, leaving his three children in the care of his neighbour Madame Sainctot, a great beauty with an infamous past who kept one of the most glittering and intellectual salons in all France.
+Like so many others, Étienne was eventually forced to flee Paris because of his opposition to the fiscal policies of Richelieu, leaving his three children in the care of his neighbour Madame Sainctot, a great beauty with an infamous past who kept one of the most glittering and intellectual salons in all of France.
 It was only when Jacqueline performed well in a children's play with Richelieu in attendance that Étienne was pardoned.
 In time, Étienne was back in good graces with the Cardinal and in 1639 had been appointed the king's commissioner of taxes in the city of Rouen—a city whose tax records, thanks to uprisings, were in utter chaos.